y4v8/translator_menu/README.md

 - hover over the menu border and move it down.

 To hide the menu, do one of the following:
-- press the 'Shift' key or the 'Escape' key;
+- press the 'Escape' key or the 'Control' key;
 - click on the menu border or out of the menu;
 - leave the menu.